Overview of Cisco Sensor Connect for IoT Services

 · When the status moves from Starting to Running, this implies that the application is in Running state.

-Thus, the IoT Orchestrator image is uploaded from your device to the Cisco Catalyst 9800 Wireless Controller.
+Thus, the IoT Orchestrator image is uploaded from your laptop or computer to the Cisco Catalyst 9800 Wireless Controller.

 Once the IoT Orchestrator application deployment is successful, you get to view the application name (IoT Orchestrator by default) and IP address of the application.